jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 ## Boon

-only applied to players (we have to be nice somtimes)
+only applied to players (we have to be nice sometimes)

 ## Weather